-While the Company has been successful in securing debt financing in the past as described in Note 12 - Borrowings, raised equity financing in April 2022 (Note 13 - Equity Instruments) and March 8th, 2023 (Note 13 - Equity Instruments), the Company's ability to successfully raise additional funds is dependent on several factors outside the Company's control and largely unknown particularly due to the state of the global economy.
+While the Company has been successful in securing debt financing and raising equity in the past as described in Note 13 - Borrowings and Note 14 - Equity Instruments., the Company's ability to successfully raise additional funds is dependent on several factors outside the Company's control and largely unknown particularly due to the state of the global economy.
 As such, there can be no assurance that these initiatives will be successful or sufficient.
 These material uncertainties may cast significant doubt about the Company's ability to continue as a going concern.
 Management evaluates alternatives to secure additional financing so that the Company can continue to operate as a going concern.